St Thomas' Church Of England Primary School

 Teacher: Mrs Cropper

-Teaching Assistants: Mrs Colley and Mrs Sayer
+Teaching Assistants: Mrs Lowe and Mrs Thornborough

 Our Gospel Value is: Respect